awslabs/graphstorm/docs/source/api/graphstorm.trainer.rst

 graphstorm.trainer
 =====================

-    GraphStorm trainers assemble the distributed trainging pipeline for different tasks or different training methods.
+    GraphStorm trainers assemble the distributed training pipeline for different tasks or different training methods.

     If possible, users should always use these trainers to avoid handling the distributed